ente-io/ente/desktop/README.md

 > [!CAUTION]
 >
-> We moved a few things around when switching to a monorepo recently, so this
+> We moved a few things around when switching to a monorepo recently, and the
-> folder might not build with the instructions below.
-Hang tight, we're on it,
+> desktop app is not currently building with these instructions below.
+Hang
-> and will fix.
+> tight, we're on it, and will fix soon.

 Fetch submodules